-From the effectiveness of this Certificate of Amendment filed with the Secretary of State of the State of Delaware until the election of Directors at the 2013 annual meeting of stockholders, which will be held after the fiscal year ending on July 31, 2013 (each annual meeting of stockholders an "Annual Meeting"), pursuant to Section 141(d) of the General Corporation Law of the State of Delaware, the Board of Directors shall be divided into three classes of Directors, Class I, Class II and Class III, with the Directors in Class I having a term expiring at the 2015 Annual Meeting, the Directors in Class III having a term expiring at the 2013 Annual Meeting and the Directors in Class III having a term expiring at the 2014 Annual Meeting, and Directors in each class may be removed only with cause pursuant to Section 4 of this Article SEVENTH.
+From the effectiveness of this Certificate of Amendment filed with the Secretary of State of the State of Delaware until the election of Directors at the 2013 annual meeting of stockholders, which will be held after the fiscal year ending on July 31, 2013 (each annual meeting of stockholders an "Annual Meeting"), pursuant to Section 141(d) of the General Corporation Law of the State of Delaware, the Board of Directors shall be divided into three classes of Directors, Class I, Class II and Class III, with the Directors in Class I having a term expiring at the 2013 Annual Meeting and the Directors in Class III having a term expiring at the 2014 Annual Meeting, and Directors in each class may be removed only with cause pursuant to Section 4 of this Article SEVENTH.

-Commencing with the election of Directors at the 2013 Annual Meeting, pursuant to Section 141(d) of the General Corporation Law of the State of Delaware, the Board of Directors shall be divided into two classes of Directors, Class I and Class II, with the Directors in Class I having a term that expires at the 2015 Annual Meeting and the Directors in Class II having a term that expires at the 2014 Annual Meeting, and Directors in each class may be removed only with cause pursuant to Section 4 of this Article SEVENTH.
-The successors of the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class II (and whose terms expire at the 2013 Annual Meeting) shall remain members of Class II; and the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class II and whose terms were scheduled to expire at the 2014 Annual Meeting shall be elected to Class II; and the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2015 Annual Meeting, were members of Class I with a term expiring at the 2015 Annual Meeting.
+Commencing with the election of Directors at the 2013 Annual Meeting, pursuant to Section 141(d) of the General Corporation Law of the State of Delaware, the Board of Directors shall be divided into two classes of Directors, Class I and Class II, with the Directors in Class I having a term that expires at the 2015 Annual Meeting and the Directors in Class II having a term that expires at the 2014 Annual Meeting, and Directors in class are the 2013 Annual Meeting at the 2015 Annual Meeting and the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class II (and whose terms expire at the 2014 Annual Meeting shall remain members of Class II; the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class II and whose terms expire at the 2014 Annual Meeting shall be elected to Class II; and the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2015 Annual Meeting shall remain members of Class II; and the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2015 Annual Meeting shall remain members of Class I at the Directors who, immediately prior to the 2013 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2015 Annual Meeting shall remain members of Class I with a term expiring at the 2015 Annual Meeting.